-High temperature corrosion behavior of alloys in reducing HCl and H2S containing environments: Thermodynamical and experimental assessment
+High temperature corrosion behavior of alloys in reducing HCL and H2S containing atmospheres: Thermodynamical and experimental assessment

 Research output: Contribution to journal › Article › Research › peer-review